dinesvlarsen/Tema5-gruppe4/README.md

 ## ABOUT THE PROJECT
-School project where we got a design prototype to implement with a group of 5, while using work methologie like SCRUM, and kanban.
+School project where we got a design prototype to implement with a group of 5, while using work methodology like SCRUM, and kanban.